Azure/azure-sdk-for-go/sdk/storage/azblob/README.md

 ##### 3. Creating the client from a SAS token

 To use a [shared access signature (SAS) token][azure_sas_token], provide the token as a string.
-If your account URL includes the SAS token, replace credential parameter with `azcore.NewAnonymousCredential()`.
 You can generate a SAS token from the Azure Portal under [Shared access signature](https://docs.microsoft.com/rest/api/storageservices/create-service-sas) or use the `ServiceClient.GetSASToken` or `ContainerClient.GetSASToken()` methods.